-When I say us, we are a tiny team, working mainly on the Winter Pride Festival, Pride pledge and the New Zealand Rainbow Excellence Awards, under the structure of a single limited liability company (South Pacific Pride Ltd).
+When I say us, we are a tiny team working mainly on the Winter Pride Festival, Pride pledge and the New Zealand Rainbow Excellence Awards, under the structure of a single limited liability company (South Pacific Pride Ltd).

 Mike and Martin are the two directors, and there are a number of other amazing volunteers who help us from time to time, especially during crunch preiods around the Winter Pride Festival and the New Zealand Rainbow Excellence Awards.

 If you need to reach out to us about anything, please feel free to email.More about South Pacific Pride Limited

 We have, over the last couple of years, secured the support of a number of key people and organisations who have helped us to make this initiative possible:

 Pride Pledge now enables and / or supports: